-Most grinders come with safety features to make sure that you do not hurt yourself.
+Most grinders come with safety features to ensure you do not hurt yourself.
 However, being unaware of these features renders you incapable of taking full advantage of the operational capabilities of any grinder.
 When it comes to Cuisinart DBM-8, the safety features primarily include:

 - Automatic turn-off as the time for the grind finishes.
-This means that you can leave your coffee beans on grind while you go and take a shower.
-The grinder not running for extra time means that it will not cost you excess electricity, not ruin the taste of your coffee and will not overheat or melt.
+This means that you can leave your coffee beans on the grind while you go and take a shower.
+In addition, the grinder not running for extra time means that it will not cost you excess electricity, not ruin the taste of your coffee, and will not overheat or melt.

-- Unless everything is correctly set and assembled, you cannot operate the grinder.
-This safety feature is meant to ensure that you set the hopper and chamber perfectly hence avoiding any safety hazards.
+- You cannot operate the grinder if everything is correctly set and assembled.
+This safety feature is meant to ensure that you set the hopper and chamber perfectly, avoiding any safety hazards.

 - An 18-month warranty with swift customer service means that you can get your device checked the moment you think something is wrong with the device.
-This means that you do not risk operating malfunctioning parts that create safety hazards.
+As a result, you do not risk operating malfunctioning parts that create safety hazards.

 With the safety features, specifications, and settings of Cuisinart DBM-8 clearer now, we can move on to all the good that it brings us.
 These form the crux of our review of this coffee grinder.
 So, without further ado, here is all that is good about Cuisinart DBM-8: